2025 PBA Philippine Cup finals

 The 2025 PBA Philippine Cup finals was the championship series of the 2025 PBA Philippine Cup and the conclusion of the conference's playoffs.
 It was the third and last championship tournament of the Philippine Basketball Association (PBA)'s 2024–25 season.
 The best-of-seven series was contested between the San Miguel Beermen and the TNT Tropang 5G.
 The series began on July 13 and ended on July 25 that marked the end of the conference and the 2024–25 PBA season.

+The San Miguel Beermen and the TNT Tropang 5G competed for the 46th Philippine Cup championship and the 138th overall championship contested by the league.
 San Miguel won the series in six games, giving them a record-extending 30th PBA title and their 11th Philippine Cup title.
 The Beermen also ended TNT's attempt at accomplishing the league's first Grand Slam since the 2013–14 season when the San Mig Super Coffee Mixers (now known as the Magnolia Chicken Timplados Hotshots) accomplished it.

 Background

 General

 This is be the first Finals meeting between San Miguel and TNT since the 2022 Philippine Cup, where San Miguel won in seven games.

 San Miguel entered the Finals after losing the previous year's Philippine Cup finals to the Meralco Bolts.
 Under the helm of returning head coach Leo Austria, the Beermen have been undefeated in the Philippine Cup finals, having won in 2014–15, 2015–16, 2016–17, 2017–18, 2019, and 2022.
 However, they had only lost a Finals series once, to the Barangay Ginebra San Miguel in the 2018 Commissioner's Cup.

 Meanwhile, TNT entered the Finals with ambitions of becoming the first team since the San Mig Super Coffee Mixers (now Magnolia Chicken Timplados Hotshots) in 2013–14 to win the Grand Slam.
 The last time they entered the Finals with an opportunity to accomplish the feat was in the 2011 Governors' Cup, where they were defeated by San Miguel (then as the Petron Blaze Boosters) in seven games.
 Austria said of the San Miguel Beermen, who entered the Finals after missing the playoffs of the 2024–25 Commissioner's Cup: "We're here not to stop [TNT's] ambition [for the Grand Slam] but we're here to win games and eventually win the championship."